 Remedy

-FCA Canada will notify owners by mail and instruct you to bring your vehicle to a dealer to update the body control module (BCM) software.
+Ford will notify owners by mail and instruct you to take your vehicle to a dealership to update the instrument panel cluster software.

 On certain vehicles, an intermittent problem could cause the turn signals to activate in the opposite direction from what a driver intends.
 For example, when the driver uses the right turn signal, the left signal could turn on.